Level 4, 18 North Tce, Adelaide SA

 At Adelaide Plastic Surgery, Dr Nicholas Marshall and Dr Amy Jeeves all perform breast reconstructive surgery, and work closely alongside A/Prof Beverley Fosh, along with other breast oncology surgeons, to collaboratively manage patient’s oncological and reconstructive surgical needs.
 Dr Amy Jeeves and A/Prof Beverley Fosh also offer their patients the unique service of a combined consulting clinic every two weeks, as well as a joint theatre list once a month, specifically for patients who require mastectomy and immediate reconstruction.

-With over 150 years of knowledge and experience collectively, our specialist plastic surgeons have the skills and expertise to approach each patient’s journey uniquely, catering to your individual needs.
-If you would like to explore your reconstructive surgical options, one of our specialist plastic surgeons would be pleased to discuss this in an initial consultation.
+With over 150 years of knowledge and experience collectively, the Specialist Plastic Surgeons operating out of Adelaide Plastic Surgery have the skills and expertise to approach each patient’s journey uniquely, catering to your individual needs.
+If you would like to explore your reconstructive surgical options, one of the Specialist Plastic Surgeons would be pleased to discuss this in an initial consultation.

 Procedure Video